vanmooylipidomics/LOBSTAHS/README.md

 # LOBSTAHS

-**June 20, 2016:** A citable manuscript describing LOBSTAHS has been accepted for publication in *Analytical Chemistry.* Details (and DOI) are below.
+**August 26, 2016:** A citable manuscript describing LOBSTAHS has been published in *Analytical Chemistry.* Details below.
+In addition, LOBSTAHS is now available on [Bioconductor](http://bioconductor.org/packages/LOBSTAHS).

 This is the repository for the R package **LOBSTAHS**, developed in the Van Mooy Lab at Woods Hole Oceanographic Institution.
 LOBSTAHS (Lipid and Oxylipin Biomarker Screening Through Adduct Hierarchy Sequences) is a multifunction package for screening, annotation, and putative identification of mass spectral features in large, HPLC-MS lipid datasets.
 Installation instructions and some general information about LOBSTAHS are given below.